 State of Maryland's Eastern Shore, Native, Child, Resident 1971 - 1984

-State of Virginia, Teen, Resident at Fort Lee Military Housing-Lived w.
-Aunt [Mother Separated from my Stepfather], 1984-1985
+State of Virginia, Teen, Resident short-time experience at the Fort Lee Military Housing, summer 1985

 State of Maryland's Eastern Shore, Teen, Resident, 1985-1989